i-love-flamingo/flamingo/Readme.md

 # Getting Help

-If you need help you can:
-* join our discord chat: https://discord.gg/hmHgm3pYNn
+The best way to ask a question is the [#flamingo channel](https://gophers.slack.com/messages/flamingo) on gophers.slack.com

+If you are not yet in the Gophers slack, get your invitation here: https://invite.slack.golangbridge.org/

+Other ways are:

-* or ask in stackoverflow (we try to keep track of new questions)
+* Ask in stackoverflow (we try to keep track of new questions)
-* write us an email: flamingo@aoe.com
+* Write us an email: flamingo@aoe.com
-* Or open an issue in github if you think you found a bug
+* Open an issue in [github](https://github.com/i-love-flamingo/flamingo/issues) for bugs and feature requests

 # Framework Details